Helpful Natural Blood Pressure Reducers and Hypertension

 Only 25% of Americans meet the Recommended Dietary Allowance (RDA) of 300 – 400 mg per day for magnesium.
 Most American women get between 175 and 225 mg per day, and men, between 220 and 260 mg.
 For the diet alone to supply enough magnesium, you would need to eat about 2, 000 calories a day.
 Nuts, whole grains, and legumes are excellent dietary sources of magnesium.

 Magnesium is a critical mineral and co-factor in over 300 enzymatic reactions in our body, including the production of energy.
-Many nutritional expert feel that the optimum intake of magnesium should be from 6 – 10 mg / 2.2 pounds of body weight (about 700 mg a day for the average American).
+Many nutritional experts feel that the optimum intake of magnesium should be from 6 – 10 mg / 2.2 pounds of body weight (about 700 mg a day for the average American).
 Magnesium is easily absorbed and interacts synergistically with potassium in many bodily systems.
 In one double-blind study, 21 male patients with high blood pressure were given 600 mg of magnesium (as magnesium oxide) or a placebo.
 The study researchers found that mean blood pressure decreased 10%.
 Magnesium supplementation appears to work best in conjunction with a high potassium diet.
 Population studies indicate that people who drink “hard-water” which is high in minerals like magnesium have lower incidences of hypertension.
 However, high doses of magnesium may cause diarrhea.

 Daily Nutritional Supplement For Consideration: